-Abel advises that an early-stage startup should go to the market as quickly as possible.
-In his opinion, pricing in this particular scenario has to be simple enough not to block usage.
-In addition, companies should learn more about their users through surveys, interviews, live testing, etc. so they can improve their model over time.
+We believe that early-stage startups should go to the market as quickly as possible.
+At their stage, pricing has to be simple enough not to block usage.
+In addition, they should learn more about their users through surveys, interviews, live testing, etc. so they can improve their model over time.

 Macro and microeconomic factors, sales activity, and seasonality should also be considered when deciding when to conduct a price test.
 In terms of market conditions, for highly seasonal businesses, it can be a good idea to run price testing and discount testing ahead of the holidays or periods of high activity.
 Testing during those times can be done if you have a large volume of customers.
 But there is usually so much going on during those times that you are better off doing the work in the off-seasons.

 What you need to do before running a price experiment

 By this time, you might be eager to jump head-first into experimentation.
 But hold on, as there are some boxes you need to check first if this is going to be beneficial to your business.

 - What do you hope to achieve with your price experimentation?

 - Are you looking to widen your market share or increase revenue?

 - Is your main concern revenue or margin growth?